Investing in Justice:Your Dollars at Work

 A statewide organization that provides Mainers age 60 and over with free legal help when their basic human needs are at stake.
 LSE helps seniors stop elder abuse, understand and obtain public benefits including health care benefits, preserve housing by stopping foreclosures and evictions, and stop creditor harassment.
 Seniors needing free legal help can call the LSE Helpline at 1-800-750-5353.

-Maine Equal Justice Partners (MEJP):
+Maine Equal Justice (MEJ):

 Pine Tree Legal Assistance (PTLA):